Danieldbam/Matrix-Effects-and-Interferences/README.md

 Raw data files and Derived data files (mzML) can be downloaded in the Metabolight repository study:  (https://www.ebi.ac.uk/metabolights/studies)
 Use the mzML files for the extraction of TIC and EIC and place in the same directory (use "here()" function)

-If you use it in academic work, please cite:
+Citation:
-[Your paper / preprint / DOI]
+If you use this code in academic work, please cite the associated publication.